Donjella/donjella.github.io/_posts/2025-04-20-secure-contact-form-guide.md

 2. **Simulate attacks** with tools like Postman, Insomnia, or browser dev tools to validate protections
 3. **Monitor traffic** and form submissions over time to adjust thresholds or improve UX/security balance

 As AI-generated spam and bot sophistication increase, secure form design isn't a one-off task—it’s an evolving practice.
 This prototype gives you a strong, modern foundation that can be extended for production-ready applications or integrated into larger platforms.
-Customizing this setup to fit your workflow ensures both protection and a polished user experience.
+Customising this setup to fit your workflow ensures both protection and a polished user experience.

 ## References